LA1CH3/html5blank/README.md

         + `bitters install`
         + `bourbon install`
         + `neat install`

+**When using Neat:**
+Uncomment the following line in _base.scss in sass/base:
+`@import "grid-settings";`
+You also need to change the import for neat-helpers inside _grid-settings.scss to "../neat/neat-helpers".

 If you're unfamiliar, Gulp is used as our build tool, which will handle Sass compilation and concatenation, JSHint, minification, livereload for rapid development, and much more.